AMSC: Adult/minor sexual contact

 - I have experienced CoCSA.
 I understand the negative impacts of sexual abuse.

 - I have dated adults as a teenager and I do not regret it.
-I knew what I was doing and what I wanted.
+I knew what I was doing and what I wanted, when I no longer wanted it I cut them off.
 I would date adults again if I were a teenager now.
+More on these experiences later.

 - I am a MAP, but I’m also nonexclusive.
 This means I’m also attracted to adults.